Priyanka12-08/Recap-demo/README.md

 #Demo

-This is to quickly brush up with all the concept related to Git
+This is to quickly brush up with all the concept related to Git.
+Adding text for second commit